LucasHTMartins/LucasHTMartins.github.io/projects/index.md

 no_posts: true
 ---

-Here you can find summaries of my programming and computer science projects.
+Follow the links below for a summary of my programming and computer science projects.

 <ul>
   {% for project in site.projects %}